32 bit float

 1,310 MB

-The resulting file size of a 32 bit recording is about 1.3 times larger than a 24 bit recording, but that is a small price pay to not have to monitor recording levels.
+The resulting file size of a 32 bit recording will be approximately 1.3 times larger than a standard 24 bit recording.

-Even when you record using 32 bit float technology, your edited and processed audio should still be saved as a 48 kHz 24 bit WAV file.
+Even when recording using 32 bit float technology, edited and processed audio should still be saved as a 48 kHz 24 bit WAV file.